Kilfenora: Kilfenora Cathedral

 Kilfenora Cathedral.
 The northern transept is on the left, with the glass roof installed in 2005 to conserve the high crosses.

-Kilfenora Cathedral is dedicated to St. Fachtna (St. Fachanan) and the present structure dates to between 1189 and 1200.
+Kilfenora Cathedral is dedicated to Saint Fachanan, also known as St Fachtna, and the present structure dates to between 1189 and 1200.
 It was built in the so-called transitional style with a nave and a chancel.
 These were later separated and by 1839, "thirty-six feet of the east end" were roofless.

 The nave is now used for worship by the Church of Ireland, for which it was reconstructed around 1850.
 It features a bishop's throne, donated in 1981.
 There is also a large square stone baptismal font (possibly from around 1200).
 In addition, the church contains various tombs, but the interior is mostly devoid of ornamentation.

 According to local tradition, the chancel was roofed with an oak ceiling (blue with a gold star) until the end of the 18th century.
 It is roofless today and features a 15th-century doorway, a 15th-century Gothic sedilia as well as a Romanesque three-light east window with its triangular pillars topped by carved capitals.
 On both sides of the window is a carved effigy: a bishop with his right hand raised in blessing (possibly early 14th century), to the north; and a tonsured, bareheaded cleric holding a book (possibly 13th century) to the south.
 The chancel also contains several tombs and the remains of high crosses.

 The "Lady Chapel" (sacristy or chapter room) was in a rectangular wing leading to the north of the chancel.
 It likely shares the building date of the main building and may have served as a sort of transept in the past.
 Two lancet-type windows and a broken two-light one are left in the eastern wall.
 There are also fragments of a high cross.